jerryjappinen/bellevue-docs/conventions/js.md

 ## TL;DR

-- Use tabs
-- Use semicolons
-- Use single quotes
+- Use tabs, semicolons, single quotes.
-- Declare vars one by one in the lowest scope as you use them, not in a batch
+- Declare vars one by one in the lowest scope as you use them, not in a batch.
-- Avoid arrow notation, just say `function`
+- Avoid arrow notation; use `function` to avoid any gotchas with `this` or unclear syntax.
-- Write consistent code with `:` and `=`
+- Write consistent code with `:` and `=`, avoid mixing typical assignment syntax with unclear object shorthands.
-- Use `import` rather than `require`
+- Use `import` rather than `require`.
-- Use `export` rather than `module.exports`
+- Use `export` rather than `module.exports`.

 ## Gotchas